gobravedave/C4-Plantuml-Helper/discovery.md

 [Jebbs VSC extension ](https://marketplace.visualstudio.com/items?itemName=jebbs.plantuml) has a 5 star rating and provides the ability to preview, save diagrams as svg/png.

-The following extension setting allow you to render the plantuml script when previewing markdown document.
+The following extension setting allows you to render the plantuml script when previewing a markdown document in Visual Studio Code.

 ```code
 "plantuml.server": "https://www.plantuml.com/plantuml"
 ```

-Only use https://www.plantuml.com/plantuml if you are OK to share your models.
+Only use https://www.plantuml.com/plantuml if you are OK to share your diagrams.
 The alernative is to setup you own server which is beyond the scope of this article.

 C4 Modelling is supported via the inclusion of [plantuml-stdlib](https://github.com/plantuml-stdlib) into your script.